huggingface/blog/evaluating-mmlu-leaderboard.md

 ## Conclusion

-A key lesson to takeaway from our journey is that evaluations are strongly tied to their implementations–down to minute details such as prompts and tokenization.
+A key takeaway lesson from our journey is that evaluations are strongly tied to their implementations–down to minute details such as prompts and tokenization.
 The mere indication of "MMLU results" give you little to no information about how you can compare these numbers to other you evaluated on another library.

 This is why open, standardized, and reproducible benchmarks such as the [EleutherAI Eval Harness](https://github.com/EleutherAI/lm-evaluation-harness/) or [Stanford HELM](https://github.com/stanford-crfm/helm/) are invaluable to the community.
 Without them, comparing results across models and papers would be impossible, stifling research on improving LLMs.